deadlydog/AHKCommandPicker/docs/GettingStarted.md

 }
 ```

+## Reload AHK Command Picker to apply changes

+Anytime you edit one of the script files to add or modify a Command, hotkey, or hotstring, the changes will not be applied in AHK Command Picker until you reload it.

+To reload AHK Command Picker, simply press `Caps Lock` to open the AHK Command Picker GUI, and run the `ReloadAHKScript` Command.

+Alternatively, you can reload the script like you would any other AHK script by right-clicking on the AHK Command Picker icon in the system tray and selecting `Reload This Script`.

+If you receive an error message when trying to reload the script, it is likely because you have a syntax error in one of your script files, such as having two functions with the same name.

 ## Where To Create Hotkeys and Hotstrings

 Both `hotkeys` (e.g. _^j::_) and `hotstrings` (e.g. _::btw::by the way_) should be added to (or referenced from) the `UserCommands\MyHotkeys.ahk` file.